gerardPlanella/LSPE-EGNN/blogpost.md

 on 6 variants.
 These include the basic MPNN model, adding Geometry only (for which the Standard MPNN with Geometry resembles the EGNN), PE only, PE and Geometry, LSPE and LSPE with Geometry.
 The last one being our proposal described in 3.1.
-For all the aforementioned models including PEs, we used a Random Walk (RW) diffusion-based positional encoding scheme as described in Section 2.2.
+For all the aforementioned models including PEs, we used a Random Walk (RW) diffusion-based positional encoding scheme.
 The detailed formulas for each model can be found in Tables 1 and 2.

 <p align="center">
     <img src="./images/table-1.png" style="margin:0" alt>